-Next, review your Enterprise Grid organization’s analytics to see how you’re measuring up.
-Assess whether the design of your Grid is helping you meet your success metrics.
-Here are some ways to measure our goals above:
+Next, review your Enterprise Grid organisation’s analytics to see how you’re measuring up.
+Assess whether the design of your grid is helping you meet your success metrics.
+Here are some ways to measure the goals listed above:

 - Members engage regularly in an #all-offices multi-workspace channel

-- Members send messages (versus only reading them)
+- Members send messages (instead of just reading them)

 - Members join channels and engage with installed apps

 - Members of the Sales and Support workspaces are active in a multi-workspace channel

 Review your Enterprise Grid’s activity and statistics to help you gauge how things are going.
 Here are some examples: